sirisian/ecmascript-types/examples/jsx.md

 The engine loads the preprocessor module itself. `sec-preprocessor-modules` says it is fetched and evaluated before the importing module is parsed, so it arrives through the ordinary module loader and its exports are the macros - the host needs no registry and no hook of its own.

 1. **Create a devtools snippet named `jsx.js`** containing the macro below.
-It is a module, and `export function jsx` is what the import binds.
+It is a module, and `export default function jsx` is what the import binds — `sec-static-semantics-replacementdecoratornames` reads a default import's binding as well as a named one, and a preprocessor module providing a single macro is what a default export is for.
 2. **Create a second snippet** containing the demo below, and run it.
 It prints the tree, checks that two renders share their templates, and changes a signal to show the controllers re-evaluating.

 The import and the code using the macro must be in the SAME compilation unit.
 Expansion collects macro names from the parsed body's own imports and runs before evaluation, so a macro imported by one snippet cannot expand a decoration in another - and a dynamic `import()` cannot feed the expander at all, resolving as it does during evaluation, after expansion is over.